hookdeck/simple-json-match/readme.md

 # simple-json-match

-`simple-json-match` is a lightweight, no depencies library to evaluate match a JSON document values with a simple syntax.
+`simple-json-match` is a lightweight, no dependencies library to evaluate match a JSON document values with a simple syntax.

 It was designed to be used within [hookdeck.io](https://hookdeck.io) filtering engine and provides for a simple method for users to input their desired filter.